Trauma/docker-beets/README.md

 To edit the config from within the container use `beet config -e`

+For a command prompt as user abc `docker exec -it -u abc beets bash`

 See [Beets][beetsurl] for more info.

 Contains [beets-copyartifacts](https://github.com/sbarakat/beets-copyartifacts) plugin, [configuration details](https://github.com/sbarakat/beets-copyartifacts#configuration)